DNA Script has gathered the support of key international investors to take a new, faster DNA synthesis technology closer to the market.

-“It turned out had similar ideas before,” says Gariel.
+“It turned out others had similar ideas before,” says Gariel.
 “But only we have been successful in engineering the enzymes to make the technology work.”
 One of the keys to making this happen is the research team Gariel and Ybert gathered from the start, composed of scientists from the Pasteur Institute that have been working on these enzymes for over 40 years now.

 The goal of DNA Script now is to use its first round of funding to improve and scale up this technology.
 First, by improving the enzyme engineering and nucleotide chemistry to be able to manufacture them in larger quantities, and second by building an automated hardware prototype that’s efficient, robust and ready for industrial production.
 Within two years, Gariel expects to have a first, small-scale version ready.

 A faster and more accurate DNA synthesis technology would impact the efficiency of a wide range of applications, from academic research to the pharmaceutical and chemical industry.
 In addition, it could bring key advantages in fields such as epigenetics.
 “For technical reasons, there are some epigenetic modifications that are difficult to make with chemical synthesis,” explains Gariel.
 “But we could easily integrate them with our technology.”